elixir-gettext/gettext/README.md

 Finally, because translations are based on strings, your source code does not lose readability as you still see literal strings, like `gettext "here is an example"`, instead of paths like `translate "some.path.convention"`.

-Read the documentation for the `Gettext` module for more information on locales, interpolation, pluralzation and other features.
+Read the documentation for the `Gettext` module for more information on locales, interpolation, pluralization and other features.

 ## Workflow

-`gettext` is able to automatically extract transformations from your source code, alleaviting developers and translators from the repetitive and error-prone work of maintaining translation files.
+`gettext` is able to automatically extract transformations from your source code, alleviating developers and translators from the repetitive and error-prone work of maintaining translation files.

 When extracted from source, translations are placed into `.pot` files, which are template files.
 Those templates files can then be merged into translation files for each specific locale your application is being currently translated to.